pyronaur/pyronaur.com/src/content/2022/begin-again.md

 ## Begin again

+Begin again is a phrase that I've internalized from Joseph Goldstein with his guided meditations on the [10 percent app](https://www.tenpercent.com/guided-meditations).
+Whenever a thought distracts you - simply begin again.

 Begin again is such an easy phrase.
-It's not starting over, it's not a huge deal, it's not a complete reset, it's just a part of the process - it's just beginning again, and again.
+It's not starting over, it's not a huge deal, it's not a complete reset, it's just a part of the process - it's just beginning again, and again and again.

+So that's what I'm doing now.

+Time to begin again.